In this campaign to save lives through cancer screening, it is important to realise the significance of monitoring cancer signs and symptoms.

 Pain in the back or side that doesn't go away Lump in lower back or side of waist

-Loss of appetite Weight loss not caused by dieting Swelling of the ankles and legs
+Weight loss not caused by dieting Swelling of the ankles and legs

 Anemia Fever that keeps recurring & is not from a cold, flu or other infections